 • Let's now prove the correctness of the Gram-Schmidt orthogonalization process!
+(Or rather: give an outline of it.)

-- Let's now prove the correctness of the Gram-Schmidt orthogonalization process! - We begin with a technical proposition.
+- Let's now prove the correctness of the Gram-Schmidt orthogonalization process!
+(Or rather: give an outline of it.) - We begin with a technical proposition.

-- Let's now prove the correctness of the Gram-Schmidt orthogonalization process! - We begin with a technical proposition.
+- Let's now prove the correctness of the Gram-Schmidt orthogonalization process!
+(Or rather: give an outline of it.) - We begin with a technical proposition.